kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

       name: ...
 ```

-Configuration for MeshTrafficPermission has a single field "action" with 2 values "ALLOW" or "DENY".
+Configuration for MeshTrafficPermission has 2 fields "action" and "shadow_action" with values "ALLOW" or "DENY".
 So the overall specification looks like this:

 ```yaml